tbellembois/gochimitheque/README.md

 # 2.1.0 News!

 Here is the list of the major changes from the `2.1.0` version:
-- the only supported installation is with Docker
+- the only supported installation is with Docker (this may change in the future)
 - the authentication is based on OpenID
 - the LDAP configuration has been removed from Chimithèque to be managed by the OpenID server